 Loans receivable consist of mortgage loans, which are carried at par.
-Most mortgage loans in the Single Family Finance Program Fund as well as the single family mortgage loans of approximately \$13.4 million in the General Operating Fund and Program Fund are insured with various mortgage insurance carriers at specified percentages of the original loan amount varying from 25% to 100%.
-However, once the loan to property value ratio falls below 80%, borrowers have the right to cancel the mortgage insurance if certain conditions have been met as provided by federal law and/or the insurance carrier.
-As required by the Homeowners Protection Act, mortgage insurance is automatically cancelled when the original loan to value ratio reaches 79%.
-In the past the Authority considered the mortgaged property as adequate collateral against significant potential loan losses for such uninsured properties.
-However, declines in property values have occurred in some areas of South Carolina that may result in losses higher than experienced in the past.
-The Authority does not anticipate that the increase in losses will place undue stress on the Authority's financial position.
+Most mortgage loans in the Single Family Finance Program Fund as well as the single family mortgage loans of approximately \$17.2 million in the General Operating and Program Fund are insured with various governmental agencies and private mortgage insurance carriers at specified percentages of the original loan amount varying from 25% to 100%.
+Loans closed after July 29, 1999 are covered by the Homeowners Protection Act.
+Private mortgage insurance is cancelled after the loan-to-value ratio reaches 79% as provided by federal law.
+The Authority considers the mortgaged property as adequate collateral against significant potential loan losses for such uninsured properties.
 Most loans made from the Housing Trust Fund and a portion of the loans in the General Operating Fund are not single family mortgage loans and are not insured.